atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/cross-join-animated.md

 ---
 title: Cross Join - Animated
-meta_title: Cross Join - Animated with Gifs
+meta_title: SQL Cross Join - Animated with Gifs
 description: Visualize how SQL is joining two tables using a Cross Join.
 See animated visualizations of the data being CROSS JOINed in SQL.
 Learn more.
 section: JOINs